Arain: Origins

+Medieval period

 According to Ahmed, during the Mughal and Sikh periods Arain held prominent positions, such as governors and army generals; he also believes that numerous names adopted by the community may indicate a tradition of military employment.

+Colonial period

 During the Indian rebellion of 1857, Shah Abdul Qadir Ludhianvi, an Arain, led an uprising from Ludhiana to Delhi where he was killed.
 In the aftermath, the British viewed the Arain as a disloyal community, and categorised them as a non-martial caste which denied them entry into the Bengal Army.
 Due to lobbying by the Arain community, in the early 20th century the Arain were officially re-classified as an "agricultural tribe", then effectively synonymous with the martial race classification.

 Traditionally associated with farming, when the British wanted land developed in the Punjab, Arain were brought in to cultivate lands around cities, and were one of the agricultural communities given preference to assist with opening up the agrarian frontier in the Canal Colonies between 1885 and 1940.
 Shahid Javed Burki says that the British favoured the Arain for their "hard work, frugality and sense of discipline".
 The development of towns and cities and increasing urbanisation resulted in the value of the land settled by Arain to rise significantly, and Arain families flourished.
 Education was prioritised with the new-found wealth and Arain came to dominate the legal profession amongst urban Punjabi Muslims.
 Many used law to enter politics.

 During the colonial era, detailed decadal census reports covered the plethora of castes, subcastes and tribes that existed throughout British India.
 Information regarding the Arains was highlighted in census reports taken from Punjab Province.